 - fancy shoyu soy sauce

-Get all of my BLACKSTONE RECIPES
+Get all of my BLACKSTONE RECIPES here!

-How to cook marinated mushrooms on your gas griddle
+How to cook mushrooms on the griddle

 Part of the magic of these mushrooms is the cooking process.
 They take a quick marinade in the fridge for 30 minutes.

 - While they are marinating, preheat your griddle.